oasysgames/verse-proxy/README.md

 Default allowedMethods feature are following.
 - It allows methods that may be requested by users
-- It prohibits the methods of executing a transaction with the authority of verse-geth(e.g. eth_sendTransaction)
+- It prohibits the methods of executing a transaction with the authority of verse-geth (e.g., `eth_sendTransaction`)

 ### Set transaction allow list

 You can set allowed transaction list at `src/config/transactionAllowList.ts`.

 #### from, to

 You can control the from and to of a transaction.

 ```typescript